Personal Finance

 (Source: CompareCamp)

-Gold often symbolizes success, wealth, and opulence, so it’s possible that people feel compelled to match these properties with a generous gesture when they experience it in person.
+Gold symbolizes success, wealth, and opulence, potentially compelling people to match these qualities with generous gestures when experiencing them firsthand.

 6% of Americans regularly leave a tip of more than 26%.